PeterLambertGitt/PeterLambertGitt/README.md

 # Hi, I'm Peter Lambert

 A Data Scientist from England, based in London.
-I'm currently working on a range of projects which I'm always happy to talk about.
+I'm currently working on a range of projects which I'd love to talk about.

 🔭 I’m currently working on:
-- <strong> Neural Language Processing </strong>– Modelling twitter sentiment to inform crypto trading strategies
+- <strong> Neural Language Processing </strong>– Modelling twitter sentiment using RNN's to inform crypto trading strategies
 - <strong> Machine Learning </strong> - Employee churn analysis using Logistic Regression and Random Forests
 - <strong> Data visualisation </strong>– Seaborn, Matplotlib, R to communicate a data-driven story